MoritzGoeckel/NodeJsNewsCrawler/Readme.md

 ##Setup
 Download the files, install Redis, install the npm dpendencies and run the 'Start.js'.
 You can also specify the news sources in the data/sources.json.
+After start navigate with your favorite browser to http://localhost:3000 to see the frontend

 ##Usage
 To run the webserver and the downloader / processor just execute the 'Start.js' file